 3. Rollback and Recovery Planning

 Every migration needs tested rollback procedures reverting to legacy systems if critical issues arise.
 Document exact steps, assign responsibilities, and practice rollbacks during testing.
-Additionally, maintain legacy system capability throughout transition periods.
+Maintain legacy system capability throughout transition periods.
 Quick recovery options prevent minor problems becoming disasters.
 Furthermore, backup strategies ensure data protection if rollbacks require restoring earlier states.

 4. Maintaining Stakeholder Confidence